 7 – Local police pretends to check drivers

 In Mexico, the majority of people just drive away after a few drinks.
-It’s not a surprise when the police simply stops a car and asks the driver: ‘Have you been drinking?’.
+It’s not a surprise when the police simply stop a car and ask the driver: ‘Have you been drinking?’.
 When you answer ‘no’, you’re free to go.

 8 – Corona beer isn’t considered good

 In Mexico, Corona is considered a bad beer, but since it’s cheap people do drink it.
 It’s similar to the situation in Australia where only a few people drink Foster’s and Holland where not so many people like Heineken.
 If someone does order a Corona in Mexico, it definitely won’t be served with a lime on the top of the bottle.

 9 – There are many words for corn